michaelzick/SEON/README.md

 Install [MAMP](http://www.mamp.info/en/index.html) if you haven't done so.
 This will set up a MySQL, PHP and local domain server for your Mac.

-From MAMP, open up the phpMyAdmin for your localhost and import classicmodels.sql.
+From MAMP, open up the phpMyAdmin for your localhost.
+Create a new database called "seon" and import surfers.sql into this db.

 Running the app
 ---------------